Sudarshan-gurav/sudarshan-gurav.github.io/step_install_oracle.md

-## steps Installing Oracle 11g R2 Express Edition on Ubuntu 64-bit
+## Steps Installing Oracle 11g R2 Express Edition on Ubuntu 64-bit

 **first we have to download zip file from oracle**

  *Link:*
  http://www.oracle.com/technetwork/products/express-edition/downloads/index.html

- **step2:to Unzip Downloded file**
+ **Step2:to Unzip Downloded file**

 unzip oracle-xe-11.2.0-1.0.x86_64.rpm.zip

-**setp3:Install the following packages :**
+**Step3:Install the following packages :**
 > *sudo apt-get update
 > *sudo apt-get install alien libaio1 unixodbc vim

-step4:Convert the .rpm package into .deb package : sudo alien --scripts -d oracle-xe-11.2.0-1.0.x86_64.rpm
+## Step4:Convert the .rpm package into .deb package :

+ >   **sudo alien --scripts -d oracle-xe-11.2.0-1.0.x86_64.rpm

-step5:basically we use chkconfig command can also be used to activate and deactivate services
+##  Step5:basically we use chkconfig command can also be used to activate and deactivate services

-> *sudo vim /sbin/chkconfig
+>  **sudo vim /sbin/chkconfig

  (copy and paste the following into the file )